KEHANG/KEHANG.github.io/_posts/2019-05-14-named-entity-recognition.markdown

 Similarly, it takes another 25 evalutions.
 Basically we can keep rolling to all the way $$k=n$$ with each step forward we carry out another 25 evaluations.
 So the total compuation complexity is around $$25N$$, namely $$O(N)$$.

 This post turns out to be longer than I thought, I was only able to answer the first questions raised in the beginning.
-I'll add following posts to cover the remaining three questions.
+And this seemingly natural approach is actually the so-called *maximum entropy Markov model* (MEMM) approach.
+There's many more other ways to solve NER problem, which I'll talk about in next posts together with the answers to the remaining three questions.
 See you soon.